 3. Operator Stress

-Control room operators have to keep a lot of different plates spinning.
+Control room operators must keep a lot of different plates spinning.
 Production lines, equipment maintenance and alarms all need their attention to ensure everything runs as smoothly as possible.
-At times, this can feel overwhelming and it can be difficult to know what the priority should be.
+At times, this can feel overwhelming, and it can be difficult to know what the priority should be.
 This indecision can lead to friction which slows processes.

 Managing all of these systems can be hard enough without added stress caused by physical discomfort.
 Often, control rooms are disorganised areas that have been haphazardly put together wherever a spare room is available.

 This can lead to uncomfortable working environments which cause unnecessary added stress.
 These rooms need to be designed with ergonomics in mind.
 From the desks and chairs to screens and lighting, everything needs to be chosen with the operator in mind.

 It’s no secret the manufacturing industry is facing a crisis.
 78% of manufacturers are concerned about their ageing workforce and what this means for their business.
 With outdated systems, the only solution is to seek out and hire the next generation of talent before too much vital knowledge can walk out of the door with those that are retiring.

 The issue organisations will face is attracting a younger generation who have grown up with cutting-edge technology at their fingertips.
 They expect systems with a modern look and feel, not outdated systems that are older than they are.

 These legacy systems aren’t just tough selling points for new hires but they also present serious security risks.
 The older the system is, the easier it often is for devastating breaches to take place.

 Operators can feel as though they’re working with one hand tied behind their back.
 They know the issues these systems pose but are unable to acquire the upgrades they need.

 It’s not easy to solve difficult problems via radio communication.
 Without the right insight and visibility, operators can be working blind.
 Finding ways to provide for field operators who need assistance is a constant challenge.